archlinux/archinstall/README.md

 harddrive.keep_partitions = False

 # First, we configure the basic filesystem layout
-with archinstall.Filesystem(archinstall.arguments['harddrive'], archinstall.GPT) as fs:
+with archinstall.Filesystem(harddrive, archinstall.GPT) as fs:
     # We create a filesystem layout that will use the entire drive
     # (this is a helper function, you can partition manually as well)
     fs.use_entire_disk(root_filesystem_type='btrfs')